AdnanAliMumtaz/AdnanAliMumtaz/README.md

 <!--
 **AdnanAliMumtaz/AdnanAliMumtaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-# 💫 About Me:
+# 📜 About Me:
-🔭 As a 2nd-year computer science student, I am eager to develop my skills in Software Engineering and explore new technologies.
+As a 2nd-year Computer Science Student, I am eager to develop my skills in Software Engineering and explore new technologies.
 On GitHub, I am actively working on projects to improve my coding abilities and gain hands-on experience in the field.
 My goal is to contribute to meaningful and impactful projects, and collaborate with other developers to learn and grow together.

 ## 🌐 Socials: